 Who gets Jaw Joint and Muscle problems?

-It is unusual for people to have jaw joint problems under the age of 10 but still possible.
-Most people start to develop problems during the teenage years.
+It is unusual for people to have jaw joint problems under the age of 10, but still possible.
+Most people start to develop problems during their teenage years.
 This can be a stressful time and can be associated with clenching the teeth together a lot.
 While conscious clenching can happen during the daytime, it is more common for people to do this while they are asleep at night.
 This is called parafunctional activity.
-In older people arthritis can be a problem with the jaw joints, or a history of trauma to the joint, such as while playing rugby or other contact sports.
+In older people, arthritis can be a problem with the jaw joints or a history of trauma to the joint, such as while playing rugby or other contact sports.
 Wearing a mouth guard actually helps to protect, not just the teeth but also the jaw joints.

 Will Braces Help?

 We are sometimes asked if braces will help.
 The honest answer is that it is unlikely to help that much.
 The studies done on this have shown fairly clearly that symptoms might improve while the brace is on.
 This is more to do with the fact that braces make the teeth tender and so clenching is reduced.
 The symptoms normally return once the braces are removed.
 The other question we are asked is whether braces can cause joint problems.
 Again, this is very unlikely but studies have indicated that during treatment a few people will develop symptoms.
 These numbers are comparable to a non treatment control group.
 This tells us that the development of symptoms is more of a coincidence than being caused by the brace.